kornelb72-cmyk/Wound-AI-Deep-Learning-for-Chronic-Wound-Detection-and-Segmentation/README.md

 **MODELS folder**:<br>

-The MODELS directory stores all trained segmentation models produced by the scripts in TRAINING.<br>
+The MODELS directory stores all trained segmentation models produced by the scripts in **TRAINING** folder.<br>
 **The MODELS directory is created automatically during the training process**:<br>
 **The scripts in the TRAINING folder create this directory along with the corresponding subfolders for each architecture and modality.**